-The technical security controls implemented to block cyber attacks are often ineffective against new and evolving threats.
+The technical security controls implemented to block cyber attacks are often ineffective against new and evolving ransomware threats.
 Accepting that an attacker will penetrate these defences, new technologies are constantly being implemented.
 The most common of these are technologies that aid the detection of, and response to, in-progress attacks.

 To be effective, detection and response tools require continuous monitoring and input from expert security operations (SecOps) personnel.
+MDR has a more active role than a traditional, more passive Security Operations Centre (SOC).
 MDR services have emerged to remove the burden from organisations that struggle to build their own high-quality security function.
 This guide explores your choices for outsourcing your detection and response capability.